For days of extreme fire risk

 - Be aware that emergency vehicles have right of way.

-- Please do not ring the school unnecessarily.
-We need to keep the telephone line clear.
+- Please do not ring the school unnecessarily, as we need to keep the telephone line clear.

-- If, at home time, fires are burning in the district, we will hold children at the school until collected by parents or authorised adults.
+- If fires are burning in the district at the end of school day, students will be kept at school until collected by parents or authorised adults.

 Catastrophic (Code Red) Day